tghuntCoursera/CrsDsGaCD_prj_1/CodeBook.md

         * Ages 19-48
         * 30% were selected to be in the test data set
         * 70% were selected to be in the train data set
-    * For more information please see the projects [README.txt] (./DatasetDocs/README.txt) file here or download the dataset using the link above.
+    * For more information please see the projects [README.txt] (./DatasetDocs/README.txt) file or download the dataset using the link above.

-Some information on the variable including:
- - Class of the variable
- - Unique values/levels of the variable
- - Unit of measurement (if no unit of measurement list this as well)
- - In case names follow some schema, describe how entries were constructed (for example time-body-gyroscope-z has 4 levels of descriptors.
-Describe these 4 levels).